 If you have not been exercising at all, start small.
 Try one 15-minute walk each day.
 Slowly build up to 150 minutes of exercise a week, if this is what your doctor recommends.
 Walking, biking, or swimming are all good choices.1

 Practicing what doctors call good sleep hygiene can go a long way to improving fatigue.
 Modern living tends to undermine good sleep habits, so even simple changes can make a big difference in how well you sleep.
 Some common suggestions include:2,3

 - Set aside enough time to get 7 to 9 hours of sleep a night

 - Go to bed and wake up at the same time 7 days a week

 - Limit naps

-- Make the bedroom quiet, comfortable and cool
+- Make the bedroom quiet, comfortable, and dark

 Stress eats your body’s energy, so any steps to reduce or manage stress can improve fatigue.
 Different people find different activities relax them or help them release negative energy, such as:

 - Reading a book